maxhoffmann/twitter-daily-mail/README.md

 Get your twitter feed as a daily email.
 There is no programming knowledge required to set this up.

-One has to create free accounts with the services mentioned below though and copy paste the correct passwords and tokens from the services into glitch’s `.env` file.
+One has to create free accounts with the services mentioned below though and copy paste the correct passwords and tokens from the services into vercel’s web interface for environment variables.

 ## Required Services (all free)